zerobase-io/smart-tracing-api/README.md

 $ java -jar target/smart-tracing-api.jar server target/classes/config.yml
 ```

-* In a different terminal window, first port is http endpoint, second is bolt port :7687
+* In a different terminal window, run this to create and run a docker container
 ```sh
 $ docker run -d -p7474:7474 -p7687:7687 --name=zerboase-db neo4j:latest
 ```
+* The first port is http endpoint and the second is bolt port :7687

 * Open http://localhost:7474/ in your browser
 The default username and password for Neo4j is